Course code: AVI50215. Par Avion Flight Training is a Registered Training Organisation – provider number 40601

 Take the next step

-Contact us today to discuss your needs.
-We are happy to answer your questions and provide further information about the Diploma and other training options.
+You’re also welcome to contact us – we are happy to answer your questions and provide further information about the Diploma and other training options

 1 Licences, ratings and endorsements are issued separately to this Diploma by CASA.
 They are nationally (and internationally) recognised under Australian aviation legislation and regulations.
 CASA licences, ratings and endorsements are not branded or issued as ‘nationally recognised qualifications’ under the Vocational Education and Training system.